bitovi/academy/src/react/react.md

 This guide begins with by walking you through how to [set up an environment](/learn-react/setting-up-environment.html), providing an introduction into [JSX](/learn-react/intro-to-jsx.html) (JavaScript flavour of XML) and some basic [react theory](/learn-react/react-theory.html).

-Once you're all setup and orientated into the framework, you'll learn how to build re-usable web components using [props](/learn-react/props.html), and discover the difference between [controlled & uncontrolled](/learn-react/controlled-vs-uncontrolled-components.html) components.
+Once you're all setup and orientated into the framework, you'll learn how to build reusable web components using [props](/learn-react/props.html), and discover the difference between [controlled & uncontrolled](/learn-react/controlled-vs-uncontrolled-components.html) components.
 You'll also learn the various ways of doing [styling](/learn-react/styling-in-react.html), and how CSS can be integrated into JSX.

 The second half of the guide will cover more intermediate topics like state management using [hooks](/learn-react/intro-to-hooks.html) and making components as [optimized](/learn-react/optimization-hooks.html) as possible.